 - Set everything back in the drawer where you want it to go.

-- Drew a quick diagram of the layout, or use some washi tape to mark the layout.
+- Draw a quick diagram of the layout, or use some washi tape to mark the layout.

-- Cut your boards to the right length using a saw.
+- Measure and cut your wood to length using a saw.

 - Secure the wood pieces together with wood glue.
-To make them removable, do not attach them to the sides of the drawers.
+If you want to make them removable, do not attach them to the sides of the drawers.
+If you want them to be more permanent, you can glue them to the drawer sides as well.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.